physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/SC-module.md

     title= "SCR Correction"
     id="correction-3"
     no_shadow = true
-    caption="
-    Inserting a 'SCR rejection' zone over an inflection point causes the Toolbox to merge bordering SCRs.
+    caption="Inserting a 'SCR rejection' zone over an inflection point causes the Toolbox to merge bordering SCRs." %}
-    " %}

 ---